How to "Condition" Leather Furniture, According to Experts — 'It Will Help it Last Forever!'

 Leather furniture is still considered one of the most luxurious options on the market.
 While it might not be for everyone, this durable material lasts a seriously long time and the classic look has a timeless quality that suits an array of interior design styles.
 However, just as you’d need to clean your cotton sofa covers or take a cloth to your chenille, leather requires some regular maintenance to keep it looking its best.

-All of that said, one of the many benefits of leather is its ease of cleaning.
+All of that said, one of the many benefits of choosing this material for a couch is how easy it is to clean a leather sofa.
 There’s no need to remove covers to wash them or soak them in detergents with a leather sofa or chair; instead, spills, crumbs, and grime can easily be wiped from the surface.
 But there is another step required if you want to protect your leather and help your living room furniture last.
 As a natural material, leather will need conditioning to keep it soft and supple, and to ensure its longevity.
 Here, we asked experts to explain how it’s done.

 Why is it important to condition leather?